9 Sourdough Secrets People Don’t Tell You

 I know, I know.
 Sourdough purists might scream that it wouldn’t be a true sourdough bread if you add commercial yeast to it.

-Here’s the way I see it: yeasts are part of the microbial make-up of your sourdough starter.
-And the first commercial baker’s yeast products where made from sourdough.
-Granted, these days baker’s yeast is made in a lab.
+Here’s the way I see it: yeasts are part of the microbial makeup of your sourdough starter.
+And the first commercial baker’s yeast products were made from sourdough.
+Granted, these days, baker’s yeast is made in a lab.

 But sometimes, a pinch of instant yeast can give you that feeling of success.
 It can be the difference between a very dense bread and a bread that you actually enjoy.
 You can always make your next bread a true 100% sourdough bread!